 There is significant value that can be derived from the exploitation of the nation's mineral resources.
 Asphalt has significant potential for development.
 As such, it is requisite that there be relevant legislative framework and policies to ensure the maximization of the resource extraction while maintaining a balance with sustainable environmental practices.
 The value accrued from the sector could be increased through creating an enabling environment for sustainable sector evolution.
-The sector is currently operating below par of sector and world best practices which translates to inefficient operations.
+The sector is currently operating below par of international best practice.